beyond-the-camp/beyond-the-camp/src/pages/en/projects/library-at-one-happy-family.md

   geo: '{ "type": "Point", "coordinates": [26.5172195, 39.1297939] }'
   showMap: false
 ---
 The library is a converted green VW bus next to the school at One Happy Family.
-Books are arranged by language, age, and type so you can find a book that's perfect for you.
+Books are arranged by language, age, and type so you can find the perfect book for you or your child.
 There are also storytelling activities here - come and visit us to find out more.